• Western Australia

 Watt-Wines-Perth-Hills-Wine-Region-Thumbnail

-The Swan District starts just 20 minutes North East of Perth and is Western Australia’s oldest wine region, having been planted by English settlers soon after their arrival in 1829.
+The Swan District is just 25 minutes Northeast of Perth and is Western Australia’s oldest wine region.
+It was planted by English settlers soon after their arrival in 1829.

 error: This is protected Watt Wines content